 Are you feeling lost, overwhelmed, discouraged, anxious, depressed or just stuck and need help NOW?

-I offer a FREE 45 MIN CONSULT upon request (phone or face to face) to address any questions or concerns about therapy, and to help you feel sure I’m the right choice for you.
+I offer a FREE 30 MIN CONSULT (phone or face to face) to address any questions or concerns you may have about starting therapy, and make sure I’m the right choice for you.

 Call 615 915 3892 (for fastest response) or fill out the form below to receive a call from me.

 Therapy is about so many things.
 Ultimately, it’s about possibilities.

 The possibility of not only feeling but being better.
 Of making changes that last, and creating a life worth living– one so rich it resembles an imperfectly unique work of art.
 [Yes, imperfect!]

 The amazing changes I’ve seen people make over the last 18 years as a therapist makes that an easy yes, for me.

 From making peace with something long unresolved, to learning to say “no” once and for all, to awakening the capacity for deeper intimacy, meaningful work, and play– to literally saving our own lives– with the right guide and a readiness to engage, the possibilities are virtually limitless.